tuninmit/DynamicMenu/README.md

 3. (Optional) Put a SHORTCUT of `DynamicMenu.ahk` in startup folder, then script will auto run on window startup

    Just in case, in order to open startup folder quickly, press `Window + R`, then enter `shell:startup`

+# Usage
+Trigger **Menu** by holding middle mouse for a short time, then select an item to send text

 ## Customize script
 * `myCommand.txt`